-Students who complete the certificate requirements above qualify for a Certificate in Mechanical and Aerospace Engineering.
+Students who complete the requirements above qualify for a Certificate in Mechatronics.
 An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.

 ENGLISH

 I. ENGLISH FOR TRANSFER (AA-T)